BLCM/bl3mods/Aaron0000/Balands/README.md

 Lunacy - Recharge rate penalty improved to -100% from -216%.

 Moxxi's Endowment - Changed completely.
-Now called the "Naught" and it trades 75% of your shield's capacity for instant shield recharging.
+Now called the "Naught" and it trades 75% of your shield's capacity and 50% of your recharge rate for very low shield delay.

  ┗----Rationale: In Borderlands 2 the Endowment at least had the distinction of being the only artifact that increased experience gain (and even then, it wasn't a particularly good artifact.)
 This is Borderlands 3 though, and experience gain is a passive stat that can roll on almost any artifact.
 Rather than just buffing the Endowment's experience gain heavily, it is now an item that is useful regardless of level and should expand build-making possibilities.